 I speak from experience.
 This is my third American West road trip in six years.
 My tires have gobbled up thousands of miles beneath them.

 Yes, ladies and gentlemen, that’s an 11-state road trip in 11 days.
 A whopping 4,200 miles of American West condensed into a burst that was as interesting and short-lived as a shooting star with a frilly tail.
 And while this style of road trip travel can scramble one’s brain quite effectively, the experience was priceless.
-I did all 4,200 of those miles with my family and saw some of North America that’s been alluding me for 39 years now.
+I did all 4,200 of those miles with my parents and saw some of North America that’s been alluding me for 39 years now.

 I had already seen a little of the American West during our 2008 road trip, but wow, this continent is looking better than ever.
 It’s absolutely gorgeous.

 And big.
 And empty.
-While people stacked sky high in densely populated urban areas are willing to pay $2,000 a month to rent a pantry, an obscene amount of space in this country is occupied by only sagebrush and reptiles.
-You don’t really get a feel for just how much space we have left in America until you attempt something like driving from Kentucky to Las Vegas, then looping back.
+While people stacked sky high in densely populated urban areas are willing to pay $2,000 a month to rent a pantry, an obscene amount of sun-scorched space in this country is occupied by only sagebrush and reptiles.
+You don’t really get a feel for just how much room we have left in America until you attempt something like driving from Kentucky to Las Vegas, then looping back.